 - swelling of the lower leg, ankle and foot

-- skin that is red and warm.
+- skin that is warm to touch

 Complications of DVT